Tomato, Zucchini, and Yellow Squash Tian: A Provençal Recipe

 Ingredients

-• 4 tablespoons extra virgin olive oil
+• 4 tablespoons extra virgin olive oil 60 ml

-• 2 medium onions thinly sliced
+• 2 medium onions thinly sliced about 300 g

 • 4 garlic cloves thinly sliced

-• 4 ripe tomatoes sliced
+• 4 ripe tomatoes thinly sliced about 500 g

-• 1 medium zucchini sliced
+• 1 medium zucchini thinly sliced about 200 g

-• 1 medium yellow squash sliced
+• 1 medium yellow squash thinly sliced (about 200 g)

-• Coarse sea salt
+• Coarse sea salt to taste

-• Freshly ground black pepper
+• Freshly ground black pepper to taste

 Instructions